-In a large bowl, beat 4 egg whites with salt until foamy.
-Add cream of tartar and beat until soft peaks form.
+In a large bowl, beat the egg whites with the salt until foamy.
+Add the cream of tartar and beat until soft peaks form.

 Beat in 2 tablespoons sugar until mixture holds long, stiff peaks when beater is lifted.
-Fold in remaining sugar and vanilla.
+Carefully fold in remaining sugar and vanilla.

-Place in pastry bag fitted with 1/2-inch plain tube and pipe 1 large round or 10 small ones onto a prepared baking sheet.
 Bake 1 hour or until meringue is firm to the touch.
 If meringues brown during baking, reduce heat.
-Transfer meringues to rack and let cool.
+Transfer meringues to a rack and let cool.

 Make the Chestnut Purée

-Place chestnuts in a shallow ovenproof dish and bake 10 to 15 minutes, or until skin dries and peels off easily.
-Rub nuts in rough cloth to remove skins.
+Place the chestnuts in a shallow ovenproof dish and bake 10 to 15 minutes, or until skin dries and peels off easily.
+Rub nuts into a rough clean cloth or hand towel to remove the inner skins.

-Place peeled and skinned nuts in a saucepan with vanilla bean and water to cover and bring to a boil over high heat.
-Reduce heat, cover and simmer 25 to 30 minutes, or until very tender.
-Remove vanilla bean (it can be rinsed and reused).
+Place peeled and skinned nuts in a saucepan.
+Cover with water and add the vanilla bean.
+Bring to a boil over high heat, reduce heat, cover, and simmer for 25 to 30 minutes, or until chestnuts are very tender.
+Remove vanilla bean.

-Drain chestnuts then put through a food mill or food processor, and purée until smooth.
+Drain chestnuts well and put them through a food mill or food processor.
+Purée until smooth.

-In a small saucepan, briefly boil together 3/4 cup water and 1/3 cup sugar to make a thin sugar syrup.
+Boil 3/4 cup water and 1/3 cup sugar in a small saucepan to make a thin sugar syrup.
 Set aside to cool.

 Make the Whipped Cream

-In a medium bowl, beat cream until stiff, with 1 to 2 tablespoons sugar or to taste and 1 teaspoon vanilla.
+In a medium bowl, beat the cream with 1 to 2 tablespoons of sugar and 1 teaspoon vanilla until stiff.

 Assemble the Mont Blancs